About

 Progress so far

-We are delighted to announce that we will be moving into Year 2 of the PINS programme in April, with 30 new schools joining the Year 1 cohort of 38 schools.
-All the Year 1 schools have completed a self-assessment which has helped to shape the 37.5 hour package of tailored support for their school.
+We are delighted to announce that we have moved into Year 2 of the PINS programme in April, with 30 new schools joining the Year 1 cohort of 38 schools.
+All the Year 2 schools have completed a self-assessment which has helped to shape the 37.5 hour package of tailored support for their school.

 As part of the project Somerset Parent Carer Forum have held 42 parent carer coffee mornings across the schools where they have talked to parents about their experiences and signposted them to information and support.